constellation-daq/Constellation/docs/protocols/cmdp.md

 In case of network congestion, unsent messaged SHALL be discarded by the sending CMDP host.

+Whenever a new topic becomes available or a new CMDP host subscribes to a notification topic, a new notification message with all available topics of the selected type SHALL be sent.

 ### Log Message Topic

 The message topic frame SHALL start with topic prefix `LOG`, hereafter referred to as ‘log messages’, if it distributes informational text from the program flow of the sending CMDP host.